fortinetsolutions/GCP-DeploymentManagerTemplates/examples/ha-active-passive/README.md

 Make sure you have gcloud installed and configured.

-Provide the <FORTIGATE_VM_IMAGE>, upload <LICENSE_FILE> license files in the license folder and provide the <PATH_TO_LICENSE_FILE> (FGT LICENSE PATH) path in ha-active-passive.yaml file.
+Provide the <FORTIGATE_VM_IMAGE>, <SERVICE_ACCOUNT_EMAIL>, and provide <PATH_TO_LICENSE_FILE> (FGT LICENSE PATH) path in ha-active-passive.yaml file.

-NOTE: The example provided is for the CIDR 172.18.0.0/24 - 172.18.3.0/24, but if you have to update the CIDR Range, please udpate it in ha-active-passive.yaml file for Subnets, and appropriately update the active and passive scripts where the IP Address defined for Interfaces and HA.
+NOTE: The example provided is for the CIDR 172.18.0.0/24 - 172.18.3.0/24, but if you have to update the CIDR Range, please udpate it in ha-active-passive.yaml file for Subnets, and appropriately update the active and passive scripts where the IP Address are defined for Interfaces and HA.

 Then run